A Design-Based Model of the Aortic Valve for Fluid-Structure Interaction: Relevant aspects of aortic valve anatomy and physiology

-\item[Material properties:] Material response is highly nonlinear, with stiffening at lower strains in the circumferential direction than in the radial direction \cite{may2009hyperelastic}.
+\item[{\bf Fiber structure:}] Fibers run circumferentially, from commissure to commissure \cite{SAUREN198097}.
+Material response is highly nonlinear, with more stiffening at lower strains in the circumferential direction than in the radial direction \cite{may2009hyperelastic}.
 Tangent stiffness in the circumferential and radial directions are of order $10^{8}$ and $10^{7}$ dynes/cm$^{2}$ respectively, at sufficiently high strains such that collagen fibers are fully recruited \cite{pham2017quantification}.

-\item[Strain:] Fully-loaded strains in the circumferential and radial directions are approximately 0.15 and 0.54, respectively \cite{yap2009dynamic}.
+\item[{\bf Strain:}] Fully-loaded strains in the circumferential and radial directions are approximately 0.15 and 0.54, respectively \cite{yap2009dynamic}.

 \end{description}

 A short review of experimental literature associated with these four categories follows.